-Some reporting softwares will automatically integrate with your company’s business management platform.
-AccuLynx, for example, integrates with Eagleview and GAF Quickmeasure, providing roofing contractors with the ability to automatically populate estimate fields, and save documentation with specific Job Files saves your sales reps and office staff time when it comes to producing proposals, making payments or even the necessity of having several accounts / logins for all necessary functions.
+Some roof measurement providers automatically integrate with your company’s business management platform.
+AccuLynx, for example, integrates with Eagleview and GAF Quickmeasure, providing roofing contractors with the ability to automatically populate estimate fields and save documentation within specific Job Files.
+This functionality saves your sales representatives and office staff time when it comes to producing proposals, making payments, or needing to manage multiple accounts and logins for various programs.

-These reports also provide estimate uniformity so that your paperwork is filed correctly, professionally and that nothing can be lost in the back of a truck or left at the office.
+These integrations also provide estimate uniformity so that your paperwork is filed correctly, professionally and that nothing can be lost in the back of a truck or left at the office.

 AccuLynx is the most powerful tool for your roofing business.
-With simple to use software, industry-leading tools and the best customer support, AccuLynx makes it easy to grow faster than your competition.
+With roofing measurement reports, industry-leading tools and the best customer support, AccuLynx makes it easy to grow faster than your competition.
 To learn more about how AccuLynx can help you manage your business more effectively, schedule a quick, custom demo today.